truar/developer-blog/content/articles/container-dependency-and-ioc.md

 }
 ```
 > Please note that field annotation is a bad practice as the code is impossible to test without a mock framework.
 Avoid field injection as much as possible.

 ### Scopes for Spring beans?
 What is the default scope?
 The default Scope for a Spring Bean is **Singleton**, which means you have only one instance of the bean in the Application Context.
-As every bean are singleton, consider carefully your beans in terms of Immutability, Stateless or Synchronized it if your bean is stateful.
+As every bean are singleton, consider carefully your beans in terms of Immutability, Stateless or Synchronization it if your bean is stateful.

 The other scope available in Spring Core is **Prototype** for which you always get a new instance when requesting a Bean from the Application Context.